Outlawed (comics): Main plot

 Pixie teleports the remaining Champions, Cyclops, and Dust to Ironheart's now abandoned lab instead of Krakoa, where Cyclops, Dust, and Pixie reveal that not only is Viv Vision alive, but also betrayed them to C.R.A.D.L.E. out of guilt for Kamala's Law.
 The X-Men explain to their former teammates they lied to C.R.A.D.L.E. about the latter team's current whereabouts, due to Krakoa being a mutant-only zone.
 Cyclops provides the Champions a temporary safe haven outside America on the pirate ship Marauder, provided by Captain Red Queen, Storm, Bishop, Pyro and Iceman.
-After getting honorary status Cyclops returns to Krakoa while Champions help the X-Men's Marauder crew to fight against Attuma's army and rescue the civilians on an invaded ship.
+After getting honorary status Cyclops returns to Krakoa while the Champions help the X-Men's Marauder crew to fight against Attuma's army and rescue the civilians on an invaded ship.
 Meanwhile, Viv watches her former teammates fight crime through satellite projection.
 The old woman reveals her past life to Viv, and that she knew her secret identity as a Champion all along, encouraging her to repeal the current unjust law and ask to her old team for forgiveness.

 Viv contacts Brawn and locates where C.R.A.D.L.E. is holding the captive young heroes.
 The young heroes discover that Roxxon had orchestrated the event, secretly manipulating Senator Patrick and shifting the blame on the Champions.
 The Champions reunite at Riri's home in Chicago, seeking help from Riri's family to repeal the act.
 Before broadcasting the truth about Roxxon's illegal activities, Viv confesses her motives to her teammates were meant for their safety.
 Senator Patrick, who now knows about Roxxon's activities, is surrounded by its agents to be killed until the Champions and a group of protesters rescue him.
-As Roxxon backs down, the Champions announce to the public that Senator Patrick has agreed to end his partnership with Roxxon, demolish the “Re-education” Center and disband C.R.A.D.L.E.
-Sometime later, Miles and Sam are shown interning at Roxxon.
+As Roxxon backs down, the Champions announce to the public that Senator Patrick has agreed to end his partnership with Roxxon, demolish the C.R.A.D.L.E.'s “Re-education” Center.
+Some time later, Miles and Sam become interns at Roxxon.